 - how much damage your heart has sustained

-- the effectiveness of treatment
+- the effectiveness of your treatment

-- failure to take medications properly or to seek follow-up care
+- fail to take your medications properly

-- other diseases or conditions
+- have other major health conditions

-- maintaining a healthy weight
+- Maintain a healthy weight.